LLNL/zfp/docs/source/cfp.rst

   Copy value referenced by *src* to value referenced by *self*;
   see :cpp:func:`reference::operator=()`.
 This performs a deep copy.
-This is in contrast to :code:`self = src;`, which performs only a shallow copy.
+This is in contrast to :code:`self = src`, which performs only a shallow copy.